sandeepAGI/python-local-code-assistant/README.md

 5. Open your web browser to the local address provided by Streamlit.
 6. Use the sidebar to select the mode, upload/paste code, and interact with the assistant.

+## Limitations & Considerations

+It's important to understand the limitations when working with a 7B/8B parameter model locally:

+* **Context Window:** These models have a finite "context window" (the amount of text they can consider at once, both input and output).
+While Codellama can support large windows in theory, practical local implementations often have limits.
+As we observed during testing, providing very large code snippets (like the entire application script) can exceed this limit, leading to:
+    * The model "forgetting" instructions.
+    * Incomplete or truncated responses.
+    * The model defaulting to simpler tasks (like explaining instead of refactoring).
+* **Code Snippet Size:** For optimal results, especially for complex tasks like Refactor or Debug, it's highly recommended to work with **smaller, focused code snippets** (e.g., single functions or classes) rather than entire files.
+* **Local Performance:** Running LLMs locally requires significant computational resources (RAM and ideally a GPU).
+Response times will generally be slower compared to large, cloud-hosted APIs.
+* **Model Capability:** While `codellama:7b-instruct` is very capable for its size, it is not as powerful as much larger models (GPT-4, Claude 3, Llama 3 70b, etc.).
+It may struggle with highly abstract reasoning, extremely complex code, or subtle bugs.
+Its instruction-following, especially for negative constraints, can sometimes be inconsistent.
+* **External Factors:** Features relying on external systems (like the web scraping demo) are inherently brittle and can break if the external website changes its structure.

 ## Prompt Engineering & Learnings

 This project involved significant iterative prompt engineering.
 Key takeaways include: